-Many drinks that we enjoy as a leisure beverage today originally started as a medication.
-And they often contained wine, mixed with herbs, spices, and other ingredients.
+Many drinks that we enjoy as leisure beverages today originally started as medication.
+And they often contained wine mixed with herbs, spices, and other ingredients.
 One of these beverages is Vermouth.
-Let’s find out what Vermouth is, what it’s made from, and how people enjoy it today.

-Vermouth is a wine that is fortified with brandy and aromatized with various herbs and spices.
-Many people drink it pure as an aperitif, but it’s also a common ingredient in many cocktails.
+Vermouth is a fortified wine from Europe.
+It is made from wine, enriched with Brandy, and aromatized with various herbs and spices.
+Many people drink it pure as an aperitif, but it is also a common ingredient in many cocktails.
 Vermouth can be white or red, and it comes in a wide variety of flavors.

-There are three main types of Vermouth that differ significantly in taste:
+The three main types of Vermouth differ significantly in taste:

 - Sweet and red styles are also called “Italian Vermouth” because the first of these wines came from Italy.

-- Sweet and white types often go by the name “Bianco” or “Blanc” (Italian/French for: white).
+- Sweet white types often go by the name “Bianco” or “Blanc” (Italian/French for: white).

-- Dry and white variations typically come from France.
+- Dry white variations typically come from France.

 The drink, as we know it today, originated in Savoy, a small kingdom that nowadays would include parts of France, Switzerland, and Italy.
 According to common belief, Girolamo Ruscelli (a.k.a.
 Alessio Piemontese) made wormwood wine in this area in the late 16th century.

 The first commercial effort to sell Vermouth dates back to 1786.
-By that time, it wasn’t relevant as a medication anymore, but it became more and more popular as an aperitif.
-In the Italian city Turin, the merchant Antonio Carpano created the first Vermouth brand.
+By that time, it was not relevant as a medication anymore, but it became increasingly popular as an aperitif.
+In the Italian city of Turin, the merchant Antonio Carpano created the first Vermouth brand.
 His drink was red and sweet and quickly became popular as an alternative to red table wine.

 At the beginning of the 19th century, white variations made their way to the store shelves.
 The French created both dry white and sweet white styles.

 With the rise of cocktails in the late 1800s, the fortified wine gained additional popularity.
 Barkeepers mixed it into beverages like the Ernest Hemingway or the Manhattan.
-In the United States and the United Kingdom, that’s still its primary use.
+That is still its primary use in the United States and the United Kingdom.

-In its home countries France and Italy, it’s more common to drink it pure as an aperitif.
+In its home countries, France and Italy, it is more common to drink it pure as an aperitif.
 These countries are still the most noteworthy producers.
 In France, the Chambéry region even has AOC status, which is the highest quality label for French wines.